geduldig/TwitterAPI/README.rst

    :alt: Join the chat at https://gitter.im/geduldig/TwitterAPI
    :target: https://gitter.im/geduldig/TwitterAPI?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge

-TwitterAPI is a Python package for accessing Twitter's Public APIs and Streaming APIs.
+TwitterAPI is a Python package for accessing Twitter's REST APIs and Streaming APIs.
 It supports OAuth 1.0 and OAuth 2.0 authentication.
 And, it works with the latest Python versions in both 2.x and 3.x branches.

 Installation
 ------------